- Identify examples of types of learning that take place across various age and ability levels.

+Preschoolers are naturally curious and eager to explore.
+As a family child care provider you can nurture their curiosity and promote thinking skills.
 Observe the children in your care, note what they are interested in and provide opportunities for exploration.
 You can use everyday materials and objects to help children learn about their world.
 Here are just a few examples of ways you can support preschool children’s learning:

 - Model your own thinking and ask children to generate ideas.
 “I wonder how I can attach this hook on the wall.
 What are some ideas you have for attaching it?”

 - Find opportunities to use language to facilitate children’s mathematical thinking.
 “I have four bananas, but we have six children to eat a snack.
 I wonder how we can make sure everyone has a part of a banana.”